- 1 Garmin Fenix 6: The Highlights

 |HR Average (S/min)||158||156|

-Next we do a little interval training and want to see how the Fenix 6 reacts to the rapid changes in heart rate.
-Especially with interval training, optical heart rate sensors have their problems and often do not come along, which means that the HR values are only recorded very delayed.
-Overall, however, it looks very good at first glance, except for a few places.
-The Fenix 6 is particularly effective during increases in intensity and only shows delayed readings during breaks when the heart rate is slowing down.
+Next, we will do a small interval training and want to see how the Fenix 6 reacts to the fast changes in heart rate.
+Especially with interval training, optical heart rate sensors have their problems and often don’t keep up with the changes, which means that the HR values are recorded with a very long delay.
+Overall it looks very good at first glance, except for a few spots.
+The Fenix 6 keeps up with the increase in intensity and only shows delayed readings in the breaks when the heart rate gets slower and slower.

-The averages look very good.
-The Fenix 6 shows its best side during interval training and proves that proper training is possible without a chest strap:
+The average values look very good.
+The Fenix 6 shows itself at its best during interval training and proves that proper training is possible without a chest strap:

 |Garmin Fenix 6 Pro||Polar H10|

 Heart Rate Accuracy constant running (with step frequency target)

 We did one run with a cadence alarm to work on a higher cadence (Run Cadence).
 Here the Fenix 6 is set to give an alarm if the step rate falls below 164 spm (steps per minute).
 At the same time, we make sure that we train at low intensity and move between HR zones 3 and 4.
 The model is also very well suited for such scenarios.

 In the following screenshot you can see how the Fenix 6 is constantly correcting after an alarm is triggered because the step rate has fallen below 164 spm.

 The HR measurement for a constant running unit also looks good after a brief start-up: